The product of simple modules over KLR algebras and quiver Grassmannians: Introduction

 The goal of the present paper is to establish a bridge between representations of $Q$ and modules of $R_Q$.
-The relations between representations of $Q$ and modules of $\Lambda_Q$ will be given in another paper \cite{Bi}.
 More precisely, we will answer Problem \ref{Pro_main} in terms of the irreducible components of quiver Grassmannians for the quiver $Q$.
-We will also give a sufficient condition when $q^{n}L(\mu\star\nu)=\soc \simppro{\mu}{\nu}$ for some integer $n$ in terms of the irreducible components of quiver Grassmannians.
+We will also give a sufficient condition when $q^{n}L(\mu\star\nu)\cong\soc \simppro{\mu}{\nu}$ for some integer $n$ in terms of the irreducible components of quiver Grassmannians.
 In other words, we give a proof for \cite[Conjecture 5.1]{LM2} in some special cases.
 Let me explain this more explicitly. \\